theron-wang/otr4j/README.md

 Please open an issue to discuss contributions early.
 As OTRv4 is still in draft and work on otr4j is active, things might change quickly.

 - Helping with implementation work:
-  - see the Functional/Operational/Developmental action points above.
+  - See the Functional/Operational/Developmental action points above.
-  - look for `FIXME`/`TODO` in the code. (there are plenty to find)
+  - Look for `FIXME`/`TODO` in the code.
 - Peer-reviewing (for correctness, security and improvements in general)
   _Don't trust me.
 I have done most of the work, so you can contribute the fixes to make it trustworthy for you!_
 - Integration into chat clients